We’re painting a brighter future through the

 The new Paint Circular Economy Headquarters (PaCE HQ)

-You may have heard or received a notification announcing we’re new to your area, or perhaps you’ve been following our progress all along.
+You may have heard that we are new to your area, or perhaps you’ve been following our progress all along.
 We’re delighted to finally be able to announce work is underway on our new PaCE HQ!

 The construction of a new purpose-designed facility will enable us to continue the transition to a circular economy, taking a large part of the process in-house and under one roof.